om442/stockwatch/README.md

 # Stock Watch

 Stock Watch is a mobile application for searching new stocks, viewing their details, and adding your favorite stocks to a saved list for future tracking.
-Built using the Flutter framework and powered by the Finnhub Stock API, this application transmit realtime stock information while maintaining a consistent, platform-agnostic experience.
+Built using the Flutter framework and powered by the Finnhub Stock API, this application transmits realtime stock information while maintaining a consistent, platform-agnostic experience.

 ## Getting Started